What Do You Get Flying Alaska Airlines Basic Economy?

 But unfortunately, that's no longer the case.
 These days, you'll be automatically assigned a seat with a Saver fare – with no option (at least currently) to pay a bit extra for a seat assignment.

-On the plus side, Alaska hasn't gone as far as United or JetBlue in banning basic economy passengers from bringing a carry-on bag onboard.
+Most importantly.
+Alaska still hasn't gone as far as United or JetBlue in banning basic economy passengers from bringing a carry-on bag onboard.
+Travelers who purchase Saver Fares can still bring a full-sized carry-on bag.

 Bottom Line